CollierKing/langchain-deepagents-examples/examples/ai_theme_plays/README.md

 3. **Validate with evidence** - Can we prove they're actually doing it?
 4. **Rank by strength** - Who's leading vs. following?

 Manual analysis would take weeks.
-This agent does it in hours, processing 2000+ companies against multiple themes.
+This agent does it in minutes, processing hundreds of companies against multiple themes.

 ## The Pipeline